-At HealthQ, providing answers such as PrEP to Lawrence and the surrounding Massachusetts area is something we take pride in.
+At HealthQ, providing answers such as HIV testing and PrEP to Lawrence, Haverhill, and Beverly as well as the surrounding Massachusetts area is something we take pride in.
 We can assess your HIV status (you must be HIV-negative before and while taking PrEP) and risk factors to help you decide whether this option may be right for you.

 Is PrEP Right for Me?

 PrEP is for people without HIV who are at risk of getting the virus from sex or injection drug use.
 You may be at risk for getting HIV if you don’t always use condoms, currently have or had a sexually transmitted infection, have a sexual partner(s) who don’t know their HIV status, or use injection drugs.
 To learn more about whether PrEP is right for you, schedule an in-clinic or telehealth visit to talk to one of our medical providers.